There are several activities you must do when planning your project. You must do these before you start collecting any personal data in your research.

 There is a 1-hour mandatory training for new content managers (DfE users only).

-Decide who else in your team can access the data
+Decide who else in your team needs to access the data

 When they no longer need to use the data, remove their access.